mahirahalwani/aws-certified-cloud-practitioner/README.md

   &emsp;- easy parallel with traditional on-premises IT.<br>
   &emsp;- e.g., Amazon EC2 (on AWS), GCP, Azure, Rackspace, Digital Ocean, Linode.<br>
 2. Platform as a Service (PaaS).<br>
-   &emsp;- removes the need for your organisation to manage the underlying infrastructure.<br>
-   &emsp;- focus on the deployment and management of your applications.<br>
+   &emsp;- removes the need for your organisation to manage the underlying infrastructure&emsp;- &emsp;- focus on the deployment and management of your applications.<br>
    &emsp;- e.g., Elastic Beanstalk (on AWS), Heroku, Google App Engine (GCP), Windows Azure (Microsoft).<br>
 4. Software as a Service (SaaS).<br>